RS2007/zig-cc/notes.md

 * Eventually would have to implement function pointers: and that will make me want to shoot myself, cause that would involve a good chunk of rewriting parser, AST and the semanalyzer.

+- During typechecking:
+* All functions and variable declaration types are resolved from their declarators.
+* For var declaration:
+    * if an expression is found
+    * if the declaration type is different from the expression type, a type interchange is discovered:
+        * Cast Instruction
+        * For global pointer declarations: check if what's inside is null, else throw

+## TAC for address of:
+* These pointers need to be lvalue converted.
+* `*k = 4`
+* Lets try converting this to TAC:
+    * generate lhs and copy rhs to it
+        * LOAD tempForDerefK FROM k
+        * COPY 4 to tempForDerefK
+    * This is obviously wrong, we are just overriding a stack variable, not the actual location pointed by k.
+    * Adding an indirection to generating tacky:
+        * Dereferenced pointer:
+            * This is dereferenced, might have to operate on the pointer during assignment
+        * Plain Value